Lost in Karastan

 Lost in Karastan is a 2014 black comedy film directed by Ben Hopkins.

 Plot

-Lost in Karastan is a gentle black comedy about a confused British director, Emil, who is hired to direct a production in the Caucasus region.
+Lost in Karastan is a gentle black comedy about a confused English director, Emil, who is hired to direct a production in the Caucasus region.
 The country, Autonomous Republic of Karastan, is led by an eccentric corrupt but benign dictator.
 There Emil embarks on one of the wildest journeys of his already diverse career.